 Blogging seems like one of the coolest things on the planet.
 You can be whoever you want to be, share whatever you want to share, and meet tons of people who can relate to you.
-It’s a creative outlet for gathering what most everyone wants—attention and affirmation—but without physically putting yourself in front of a crowd.
+A blog is creative outlet for gathering what most everyone wants—attention and affirmation—but without physically putting yourself in front of a crowd.

 For the most part, blogging is a positive thing, even if you don’t always know the people who read what you write.
 However, there can be multiple downsides, including messing up your college prep efforts, so make sure you know who or what you might be dealing with when you decide to share yourself with the world.

 As you prepare to go to college, the anonymity of a crowd can be a positive thing

 The audience you’re speaking to in your blog varies.
 The audience that is listening to you varies too.
 If you’re blogging on a site like Facebook, your exposure is limited (mostly) to people who are affiliated with your school.
 While this might limit your contact with strangers, it doesn’t limit your vulnerability to consequences.
 This is especially true if you’re not careful about what you put out there.